-Confidential health records should be stored in a secure area accessible only to the school health care provider, unless an appropriately executed release under Ch.Chapter 70.02 RCW has been obtained.
+Confidential health records should be stored in a secure area accessible only to the school health care provider, unless an appropriately executed release under Chapter 70.02 RCW has been obtained.
 Such records are also covered by the Family Education Rights and Privacy Act, permitting parent access to review and otherwise exercise FERPA rights regarding the records.
 There is a higher standard of confidentiality and minor student's rights of privacy for records pertaining to HIV, sexually transmitted diseases, drug or alcohol treatment, mental health treatment, family planning, or abortion.
 The releases for information regarding sexually transmitted diseases, HIV, and drug or alcohol treatment are more restrictive than ordinary medical releases.

-ChallengesAmendment of Records and HearingsHearing
+Amendment of Records and Hearing

-At the time of inspection and review, the parent or adult student granted access to records may ehallengerequest that information in the appropriateness and accuracy of any record directly related to the student and may demand correction or deletion.student's records be amended.
-Custodians (e.g., teacher, counselor, nurse, and psychologist) may honor such demands requests by correcting or deleting records which are misleading, violative of violate privacy, or inaccurate, provided that the senior custodian (principal or department head) concurs.
+At the time of inspection and review, the parent or adult student granted access to records may request that information in the student's records be amended.
+Custodians (e.g., teacher, counselor, nurse, psychologist) may honor such requests by correcting or deleting records which are misleading, violate privacy, or inaccurate, provided that the senior custodian (principal or department head) concurs.

-If the demanded senior custodian denies the requested correction or deletion is denied by the senior eustodian, the parent or adult student may request an informal hearing before the superintendent or designee, which hearing will be held within 10 school days of the receipt of such request.
+If the senior custodian denies the requested correction or deletion, the parent or adult student may request an informal hearing before the superintendent or designee, which hearing will be held within 10 school days of the receipt of such request.
 During the hearing, the superintendent or designee will review the facts as presented by the parent or adult student and the custodian and decide whether or not to order the demanded correction or deletion.
 The superintendent or designee will send his/her written decision to the parent or adult student within 10 school days of the hearing.